 This adventurous expedition explores one of the least-visited areas on Earth, Antarctica’s amazing Weddell Sea.
 After visiting some of the same sites legendary explorer Ernest Shackleton’s charted in South Georgia, we’ll enjoy the Weddell’s exotic wildlife and colossal tabular icebergs.

-During these voyages, we transfer passengers to shore using Zodiacs.
-We also operate our helicopters in sites where Zodiacs cannot be used.
-If local conditions allow for helicopter transfers, we will attempt landings both on land and sea ice.
+During these voyages, we transfer our passengers to shore using Zodiacs and operate helicopters in areas where Zodiacs cannot be used.
+If conditions allow for helicopter transfers, we will attempt landings on both land and sea ice.

-We cannot, however, guarantee any set amount of helicopter time.
-While helicopters provide an advantage in reaching otherwise inaccessible areas, the final itinerary is determined by local weather, ice, and other conditions that may change rapidly and impact our ability to use helicopters.
+Our plan is to make helicopter landings when possible, though we cannot guarantee a specific amount of helicopter time in advance.
+Helicopters provide a great advantage in reaching certain landing sites that are otherwise almost inaccessible, but local conditions (weather, ice, and other forces of nature) determine the final itinerary.
+These conditions may change rapidly, impacting our ability to use helicopters.
 Please understand and accept this.
-Safety is our top concern, and no compromises can be made.
+Safety is our greatest concern, and no compromises can be made.

-Our vessel is equipped with three helicopters.
+The vessel is equipped with three helicopters.
 One helicopter always needs to be supported by a second functioning helicopter.
-Please again note that no guarantees to their use can be given, and no claims will be accepted in any event.
+No guarantees can be given, and in no event will claims be accepted.

 Remote Weddell Sea Explorer